jensarps/IDBWrapper/README.md

 Usage
 =====

-Including the IDBStore.js file will add an IDBStore contructor to the global scope.
+Including the IDBStore.js file will add an IDBStore constructor to the global scope.

-Alternatively, you can use an AMD loader such as RequireJS to load the file, and you will recieve the constructor in your load callback (the constructor will then, of course, have whatever name you call it).
+Alternatively, you can use an AMD loader such as RequireJS to load the file, and you will receive the constructor in your load callback (the constructor will then, of course, have whatever name you call it).

 You can then create an IDB store: